AcreetionOS-Linux/Wiki-Repository/docs/detailed.md

 *** Uh oh this screen looks scary ***
 No need to panic, that's why I'm here providing this installation guide.
 <img src="./img/install/installer-4.png" />
-This screen is where we will be choosing the drivers for our computer. - I will split in into 3 sections; Kernel, CPU and GPU*
+This screen is where we will be choosing the drivers for our computer. - I will split in into 3 sections; Kernel, CPU and GPU* (see footnote)
 <img src="./img/install/installer-5.png" />
 As I have AMD based system, I choose AMD drivers and AMD ucode options.
 Then click next.